 Why Choose Susan?

-My experience working with the judiciary for 10 years give me gives me an insider’s view of the legal system.
+My experience working with the judiciary for 10 years give me an insider’s view of the legal system.
 This knowledge and insight I bring to my mediation practice.

 Having personally experienced divorce many years ago, I truly understand what my clients are facing.